zachchan105/mewcspace/backend/README.md

 Updating mempool
 ```

-### 7. Set Up Litepool Frontend
+### 7. Set Up Meowcoin Space Frontend

-With the backend configured and running, proceed to set up the [Litepool frontend](../frontend#manual-setup).
+With the backend configured and running, proceed to set up the [Meowcoin Space frontend](../frontend#manual-setup).

 ## Development Tips

 ### Set Up Backend Watchers

-The litepool backend is static.
+The Meowcoin Space backend is static.
 TypeScript scripts are compiled into the `dist` folder and served through a Node.js web server.

 As a result, for development purposes, you may find it helpful to set up backend watchers to avoid the manual shutdown/recompile/restart command-line cycle.